pitchmuc/aepp/docs/sandboxes.md

 from aepp import sandboxes
 ```

-The sandboxes module provides a class that you can use for generating and retrieving sandboxes.\
+The sandboxes module provides a class `Sandboxes` that you can use for generating and retrieving sandboxes.\
 The following documentation will provide you with more information on its usage.

 ## The Sandboxes class